-- 2.11.1 Records of the licensee's own business - A licensee, in relation to its own business, must ensure that all appropriate records are kept up to date, complete, and accurate including but not limited to -
+2.11.1 Records of the licensee's own business

+- (1) A licensee, in relation to its own business, must ensure that all appropriate records are kept up to date, complete, and accurate including but not limited to - (a) records of all regulated agreements between the licensee and its customers;

-- (a) records of all regulated agreements between the licensee and its customers; - (b) the complaints procedure and controls; - (c) records of customer communications and transactions; and - (d) records of any decisions as to the treatment of customers. - 2.11.2 Data security - (1) A licensee must maintain adequate policies and procedures for the maintenance, security, privacy, and preservation of all documents and records belonging to the licensee and its customers so that they are reasonably safeguarded against loss, unauthorised access, alteration, or destruction. - (2) Any policies and procedures must conform with the Data Protection (Bailiwick of Guernsey) Law, 20178. - 2.11.3 Retention of records - (1) A licensee must keep and preserve the following - (a) records of its own business prepared in accordance with these Rules; and - (b) any documents relating to customers which were prepared in compliance with these Rules.
+- (b) the complaints procedure and controls; - (c) records of customer communications and transactions; and - (d) records of any decisions as to the treatment of customers.

+2.11.2 Data security

+- (1) A licensee must maintain adequate policies and procedures for the maintenance, security, privacy, and preservation of all documents and records belonging to the licensee and its customers so that they are reasonably safeguarded against loss, unauthorised access, alteration, or destruction. - (2) Any policies and procedures must conform with the Data Protection (Bailiwick of Guernsey) Law, 20178.

+2.11.3 Retention of records

+- (1) A licensee must keep and preserve the following - (a) records of its own business prepared in accordance with these Rules; and - (b) any documents relating to customers which were prepared in compliance with these Rules. - (2) Where a licensee is aware of any matter which is subject to investigatory or disciplinary procedures, or appeals against such procedures, all documents which are, or may be, relevant to this matter must not be amended or destroyed without written consent from the Commission.